19hours/sg-statutes/Acts/Building Control Act.md

 (ii) an appropriate qualified person to supervise the carrying out of those building works; and

-(iii) where the building works comprise wholly or partly of any underground building works —
+(iii) where the building works comprise wholly or partly of any geotechnical building works —

-(A) a geotechnical engineer (who may or may not be the same person referred to in sub-paragraph (i)) to prepare the plans relating to the geotechnical aspects of the underground building works; and
+(A) a geotechnical engineer (who may or may not be the same person referred to in sub-paragraph (i)) to prepare the plans relating to the geotechnical aspects of the geotechnical building works; and

-(B) a geotechnical engineer (who may or may not be the same person referred to in sub-paragraph (ii)) to supervise the geotechnical aspects of the underground building works;
+(B) a geotechnical engineer (who may or may not be the same person referred to in sub-paragraph (ii)) to supervise the geotechnical aspects of the geotechnical building works;

+[Act 22 of 2012 wef 01/12/2012]

 (e) have an adequate number of construction supervisors working under his direction to assist the builder to ensure that paragraph (a) is complied with;